Will This Bracelet Feel Heavy? How to Shop for Jewelry with Confidence Online

 One of the biggest contributors to jewelry size confusion — especially when it comes to bead sizes — is millimeter measurements.
 Most people, particularly in the U.S., don’t naturally visualize millimeters in everyday life.
 Instead, we tend to think in feet and inches.

-That’s why having a visual reference — whether it’s a ruler, a tape measure, or a sizing guide — can make such a big difference.
+That’s why having a visual reference — whether it’s a ruler, tape measure, or sizing guide — can make such a big difference.
 Numbers alone don’t always communicate how a piece will actually feel when worn.

 Jewelry sizing can also be confusing because measurements don’t always work the way people expect.
 With millimeters, a larger number means a larger bead or chain.
 But with wire gauges, a larger number actually means a thinner wire.
-This goes against the natural assumption that “bigger number equals bigger size,” which makes jewelry measurements even harder to interpret without experience.

 Jewelry Material Size Guide - Simply Rustic Jewelry